-Imagine a man crawls out of the desert in desperate thirst and you say to him, “Drink this, it is pure spring water.”
+Imagine a man crawls out of the desert in desperate thirst and you say to him, “Drink this pure spring water.”
 That’s good news for the thirsty man.
 He doesn’t need to do anything except receive what you are offering.

 Telling a thirsty man he must pray for an hour before he can drink is not good news.
 Nor is telling him that he must keep the rules, play the game, and do what he’s told.
 This isn’t good news; it’s bad news.
-Indeed, it’s a form of bullying that hammered the Galatians, the Ephesians, the Laodiceans and countless other believers since.
+It’s a form of bullying that hammered the Galatians, the Ephesians, the Laodiceans and countless other believers since.

-And telling the thirsty man that the drink is free but he must pay later is no different.
+And telling the thirsty man he may drink provided he pays later is no different.
 In fact it’s worse because you given him a taste of real freedom before binding him with obligation.

-The good news is that grace is always free and if we drink it daily it’ll change us from the inside-out.
-You want to see change in your own life and the lives of others?
+Want to see change in your life and the lives of others?
 Then follow Paul’s lead and preach the whole gospel of grace without adding anything to it.

 This emphasis on what we must do before God will bless us is a doctrine of demons.
 It’s poison in the water.
 The true gospel is additive-free.
 It’s grace from start to finish.